Dare to be different: unique things to do in Brisbane

 Seek out a secret bar

 If you're looking for a new nighttime hangout, Next Episode Bar is for you.
-Located in the Fish Lane precinct in South Brisbane, this secret bar serves cocktails named after hip hop artists, lyrics and songs.
+Hidden in South Brisbane’s Fish Lane precinct, this secret bar serves cocktails inspired by hip hop artists, lyrics, and songs.
 To enter, find the code on their Instagram page.

 Get your spook on

 Wish the spooky season was all year round?
-Join Ghost Tours Australia on one of their many tours of Brisbane to discover the not so silent things in the night.
+Join Ghost Tours Australia for a Brisbane adventure.
+Discover the eerie secrets that come alive in the night.
 They offer tours at cemeteries including Toowong, South Brisbane and Nundah Cemeteries.
 You may also choose the Haunted Brisbane ghost walking tour or coach tour.

 Learn a new skill